retorquere/zotero-better-bibtex/README.md

 will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
 Apologies for the inconvenience, but such are the breaks.

+## Known issues

+If you see a duplicate translator for Better BibLaTeX, go to "preferences/advanced/files", reset translators and restart.

 # Plans

 * add "citekey" columns to reference list view